-Blue Knot Day is ASCA's national awareness day celebrated in October every year.
-On this day, ASCA asks all Australians to unite in support of the 5 million Australian adult survivors of childhood trauma and abuse.
+Blue Knot Day is Blue Knot Foundation's national awareness day celebrated in October every year.
+On this day, we ask all Australians to unite in support of the 5 million Australian adult survivors of childhood trauma and abuse.

 What's the Blue Knot about?